 8.2 Third Party Claims.
 Whenever Parent receives a written notice that a claim or demand has been asserted or threatened by a third party for which Parent or Surviving Company may seek indemnification under this Agreement (other than claims or demands covered by Section 8.3), Parent will notify the Securityholders' Representative of such claim or demand and of the related facts within Parent's knowledge within a reasonable time after receiving such written notice.
 Parent will have the right to conduct and control, through counsel of its own choosing, any third-party claim, action, or suit asserted against Company ("Third Party Claim") and will keep the Securityholders' Representative informed of the status of the Third Party Claim.
-If in the reasonable judgment of Parent and the Securityholders' Representative that there is a conflict or a reasonably likely potential conflict between the positions of Parent and the Securityholders' Representative of a Third Party Claim, the Securityholders' Representative will be entitled to participate in the defense of such Third Party Claim at its expense.
+If in the reasonable judgment of Parent and the Securityholders' Representative in conducting the defense of a Third Party Claim, the Securityholders' Representative will be entitled to participate in the defense of such Third Party Claim at its expense.